Monday, December 11, 2023

 Cullman's Christkindlmarkt before dark

-To ride the Christmas train or Carousel, you must purchase your tickets via a virtual queue system that allows you to get in line virtually without waiting.
+To ride the Christmas train or Carousel, you must purchase your tickets through a virtual queue system that allows you to join the line virtually without waiting.
 Cost $3

 Christmas Carousel